If You Invested $1000 in The Charles Schwab Corporation 10 Years Ago, This Is How Much You'd Have Now

 Bottom Line

-Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
-So, if you had invested in The Charles Schwab Corporation ten years ago, you're likely feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in The Charles Schwab Corporation a decade ago, you're probably feeling pretty good about your investment today.

 Looking ahead, analysts are expecting more upside for SCHW.